Hprairie/finetune-clip/README.md

     --log-every-n-steps 100
 ```

-Additional Scripts can be found in `scripts/`, I will try to make slurm and sh pairs for every script so that it can easily be run on tacc.
+Additional Scripts can be found in `scripts/`, I will try to make slurm and sh pairs for every script so that it can easily be run on TACC.

 ## Running Benchmarking Scripts